Thomas Fyshe Palmer: Activism and trial

 When agitation for political reform began in 1792, Dundee became one of its centres in Scotland.
-A society called the 'Friends of Liberty' was formed in 1793, and met in the Berean meeting-house in the Methodist Close, beside the house where Palmer lived in the Overgait.
+A society called the 'Friends of Liberty' was formed in 1793 and met in the Berean meeting-house in the Methodist Close, beside the house where Palmer lived in the Overgait.
 The society was composed mainly of working men.
-One evening in June 1793 Palmer was attended a meeting, when George Mealmaker, weaver in Dundee, brought a draft of an address to the public which he purposed circulating as a handbill.
-Palmer revised it, modifying it to a complaint against the government for war taxation, and a claim for universal suffrage and short parliaments.
+One evening in June 1793, Palmer was attended a meeting, when George Mealmaker, weaver in Dundee, brought a draft of an address to the public, which he purposed circulating as a handbill.
+Palmer revised it by modifying it to a complaint against the government for war taxation and a claim for universal suffrage and short parliaments.
 The address was sent to be printed in Edinburgh in July 1793.
-The authorities were alarmed, and decided to meet an anticipated revolution in time; and, in the belief that they were attacking a revolutionary leader, Palmer was arrested in Edinburgh on 2 August on a charge of sedition as the author of the document.
+The authorities were alarmed and decided to meet an anticipated revolution in time, and in the belief that they were attacking a revolutionary leader, Palmer was arrested in Edinburgh on 2 August on a charge of sedition as the author of the document.

-At the preliminary legal inquiry he refused to answer the questions put to him, pleading his ignorance of Scots law.
-He was confined in Edinburgh gaol, but afterwards freed on bail.
+At the preliminary legal inquiry, he refused to answer the questions put to him by pleading his ignorance of Scots law.
+He was confined in Edinburgh gaol but afterwards freed on bail.
 An indictment was served on him directing him to appear at the circuit court, Perth on 12 September to answer to the charge.
 The presiding judges were David Rae, Lord Eskgrove and Alexander Abercromby, Lord Abercromby; the prosecutor was John Burnett, advocate-depute, assisted by Allan Maconochie; and Palmer was defended by John Clerk, and Mr. Haggart.
-One of the first witnesses was George Mealmaker, who admitted that he was the author of the address, and stated that Palmer was opposed to its publication.
+One of the first witnesses was Mealmaker, who admitted that he was the author of the address, and stated that Palmer was opposed to its publication.
 Other officials of the 'Friends of Liberty' corroborated, and the evidence proved nothing relevant to the charge beyond the fact that Palmer had ordered one thousand copies to be printed, but had given no instructions as to distribution.

-Both the judges summed up adversely, and, when the jury found the accused guilty, he was sentenced to seven years' transportation.
-The conviction of Palmer, following close on that of Thomas Muir, raised indignation among the Whig party throughout the kingdom; and during February and March 1794 attempts were made by the Earl of Lauderdale and Earl Stanhope in the House of Lords, and by Charles James Fox and Richard Brinsley Sheridan in the House of Commons, to obtain the reversal of the sentence.
-But the government, under William Pitt, was too strong.
+Both the judges summed up adversely, and when the jury found the accused guilty, he was sentenced to seven years' transportation.
+The conviction of Palmer, following soon that of Thomas Muir, raised indignation among the Whig Party throughout the kingdom, and during February and March 1794, attempts were made by the Earl of Lauderdale and Earl Stanhope in the House of Lords and by Charles James Fox and Richard Brinsley Sheridan in the House of Commons to obtain the reversal of the sentence.
+However, the government, under William Pitt, was too strong.